-Women in Sports
+Women in sports

 - In 2016, Brehanna Daniels became the first Black woman member of the pit crew in NASCAR.

-- Simone Biles earned her spot in history as the first gymnast to win 25 Championship medals in 2019 and now has two moves named after her.
+- Simone Biles earned her spot in history as the first gymnast to win 25 championship medals in 2019 and now has two moves named after her.

-Women in STEM
+Achievements by women in STEM

-Women in Business
+Women in business

 - Scotland passed a bill in November 2020 that made period products free for all women.

-One of the most publicized examples is the National Women’s Soccer League and the players’ fight for equal pay.
-The U.S. women’s team has been far more successful on the international stage than the men’s team.
-In 2019, the women won their fourth World Cup, whereas the men’s best finish came in 1930 when the team placed third.
-The men didn’t even qualify for the 2018 World Cup.
-Despite outperforming their male counterparts, the minimum league salary for a player in the National Women’s Soccer League was $16,538 in 2019, as compared with $70,250, which was the minimum salary for a Major League Soccer player in 2019.
-Yet, after taking their case to court, the judge dismissed the women’s claim of unequal pay in May 2020.
+One of the most publicized examples is the National Women’s Soccer League (NWSL) and the players’ fight for equal pay.
+“The U.S. women’s team has been far more successful on the international stage than the men’s team,” according to ESPN.
+In 2019, the women won their fourth World Cup, whereas the men’s team not only didn’t qualify for the 2018 World Cup, their “best finish came in 1930, when the team placed third.”

 Pushing a boulder up a mountain will always feel heavier the closer you get to the top.
 As we climb, let us continue to engage others to help us shoulder the load.
-Let us continue to reshape how society regards womxn, and let us celebrate our achievements every step of the way.
+Let us continue to reshape how society regards women, and let us celebrate our achievements every step of the way.
 Because whether you’re a first in your own field, or simply negotiating your salary for the first time, remember that even baby steps will take you in the right direction.